 A digital listening resource bringing primary school age pupils together to listen, explore and think.
 In a world that's more and more visually overwhelming, Minute of Listening helps pupils develop their creative listening skills.

 #CanCompose outlines the findings of our National Music Educators’ Survey, the first of its kind in the UK.
-It reveals the significant barriers faced by young people looking to create their own music and makes recommendations on changes to remove these barriers.
+It reveals the significant barriers faced by young people looking to create their own music and makes recommendations on the changes needed to remove them.

 For your students

-Made with young people aged 13 – 19 in mind but relevant to learners of all ages, our composer masterclasses offer insights into creating, producing and promoting your own music.
-Created as part of our first-ever Digital Summer School, the masterclasses explore new ways of making music with some of the most exciting professional composers, artists, producers and music creators in the UK today.
+Made for young people aged 13 – 19 but great for learners of all ages, our composer masterclasses offer insights into creating, producing and promoting your own music.
+Created for our first-ever Digital Summer School, they explore new ways of making music with some of the most exciting professional composers, artists, producers and music creators in the UK today.

-An annual, 7-day intensive course for young composers and creative musicians aged 14-18.
-Led by professional composers and musicians, this unique week of helps young composers to develop their musical voices and skills in a creative, collaborative and supportive environment.
-Usually a residential, the 2020 Summer School was held digitally.
-Watch this space for plans for 2021!
+An annual, 7-day intensive residential (delivered digitally in 2020) for young composers and creative musicians aged 14-18.
+Led by professional composers and musicians, this unique week helps young composers develop their musical voices and skills in a creative, collaborative and supportive environment.

 A national network of workshops, programmes and events giving young people opportunities to make and showcase their own music and learn from professional composers, producers and musicians.
-We work with organisations including music education hubs, arts organisations, festivals and universities across the UK, and are always looking for more partners.
-If you’re interested in working with us, please get in touch!
+We work with organisations including music education hubs, arts organisations, festivals and universities across the UK.
+If you’re interested in partnering with us, get in touch!